HUD-Software/cityhash-sys/README.md

 CityHash-sys provides convenient traits to hash.

-`CityHash` provides hash functions that do not used the CRC-32 intrinsics.
+`CityHash` trait provides hash functions that do not used the CRC-32 intrinsics.

 ```rust
 use cityhash_sys::CityHash;